If I haven’t already said this to you yet, Happy New Year!

-To me being organized is the very foundation of becoming successful at anything, whether it’s with your blog or your online business or what ever else.
+To me, being organized is a key ingredient for becoming successful at anything, whether it’s with your blog or your online business, or whatever else.

 If you want to become a more organized blogger.
-If you want to become a more efficient blogger, then please grab my Blog Planner Workbook.
+If you want to become a more efficient blogger, once again, please grab my Ultimate Blog Planner Workbook.
 It will help you.

 #30.
 Delight others with your smile.

 Yeah, yeah of course!
 There are always other things you can do to make this year epic for you and your blog.

-Seriously though, if you forget everything above, just remember to do one thing.
-Let that one thing be “be organized”.
+Seriously though, if you forget everything above, just remember to do one thing for me.
+Let that one thing be “be super organized”.

-Without organization, you can’t expect to stay focused, motivated and driven.
+Without organization, you can’t expect to stay focused, let alone motivated to blog.

-If you’re not focused, motivated or driven you’re not going to succeed or make progress with your blog.
+If you’re not focused, motivated or driven, you’re not going to succeed or make much progress with your blog.

 Now go and make this year the most awesome blogging year ever!
-And don’t forget to grab my 2017 Blog Planner here.
+And don’t forget to grab my Ultimate Blog Planner here.

 Your blogging friend ~ Fabrizio.